TheCat-In-TheClouds/MAGD271/README.md

 I presume that all class members have decided to learn in a conventional classroom with face-to-face meetings, and that those meetings are crucial to their learning.
 By not attending class, you hinder the education of other students by depriving them of your knowledge, imagination and values.
 Thus, mastery of course material alone is not sufficient; __class attendance is expected__.

 You are allowed 2 unexcused absences before your grade will be adversely impacted.
-For each additional unexecused absence, your letter grade will drop by one-third, e.g., from A to A-, A- to B+, and so on.
+For each additional unexcused absence, your letter grade will drop by one-third, e.g., from A to A-, A- to B+, and so on.
 Medical and family emergencies will be considered excused.
 For other circumstances, such as academic field trips, please consult with myself and with the coordinator of the event __prior to your absence__.

 Consider what it means to 'attend'.
-If you plan to attend class, arrive at the agreed upon meeting time; if you must leave before the conclusion, do so dicreetly.
+If you plan to attend class, arrive at the agreed upon meeting time; if you must leave before the conclusion, do so discreetly.
 If another class member has been acknowledged by the room, then to interrupt, ignore or otherwise undermine their address is disrespectful.
 Even though digital devices such as smart phones and laptops are integral to coursework, they also provide numerous distractions; using them inappropriately will be considered disrespectful.

 #### Email